Skip to Content

 • Do your research.
 Don’t buy on a whim based on the manufacturer’s sales pitch.
 Read some reviews from people who have bought and used the knife set.

 • Choose knives you can sharpen easily.
-The need to send your knives in to be professionally sharpened will add to the cost o knife ownership.
+The need to send your knives in to be professionally sharpened will add to the cost of knife ownership.
 Knives you can sharpen yourself easily will be a better buy.

 • Investigate the steel quality.
 Most reputable knife makers will detail the steel used to make their knives.
-Choose either high carbon steel knives or high carbon stainless steel knives for the best options.
+Choose either high-carbon steel knives or high-carbon stainless steel knives for the best options.

 • Don’t go cheap.
 Cheap knives will not perform well or last long, no matter how good they look.
 The price is usually indicative of quality rather than a special deal!